Crystal Radio: A Science Kit for Student Electronics

 That's pretty nifty electronics for many kids, and after going through the steps of building something hands-on, you get to put it to the test and see what stations you can tune in.
 Any confusion over why this radio is called a "crystal" radio is quickly cleared up during background research.
 (Hint: "crystal" is related to the fact that a crystal diode, often a germanium diode, is at the heart of the circuit.
 Learn more about the history of crystal radio sets in this interview.)

-There are many, many ways to assemble a crystal radio.
-The year my son did the project, the kit at Science Buddies was much different than the kit now sold in the Science Buddies Store.
+Note: There are many, many ways to assemble a crystal radio.
+The year my son did the project, the kit at Science Buddies was much different than the current Science Buddies Crystal Radio kit.
 The project, too, was older and did not contain the abundance of photos to help guide the build the way the updated Project Idea does.

 A New and Improved Kit and Scientist-guided Procedure

-This year, the Crystal Radio Kit sold in the Science Buddies Store was updated to address some common stumbling blocks and user feedback from students and families who had built crystal radios using the earlier kit, materials they gathered independently, or other novelty or toy-store science kits.
+This year, the Crystal Radio Kit was updated to address some common stumbling blocks and user feedback from students and families who had built crystal radios using the earlier kit, materials they gathered independently, or other novelty or toy-store science kits.
 Along with the changes to the kit materials, the corresponding Project Idea and step-by-step procedure got a snazzy face lift.
 As the new kit made its way into the Science Buddies Store, we put a few of the procedural steps in action to see how the new kit and the old kit compare.

 When my student built his crystal radio for the science fair, he ran into a bit of trouble making "taps," a fairly common approach in building a crystal radio.
 (After making a series of "taps" along the coil, you clip alligator clips to the taps to see what stations you can hear.)
 Unfortunately, to make those taps, you have to strip the coating from looped sections of wire after every so many wraps around the coil—while keeping the coil nice, tight, and in place.
 Depending on your materials, this procedure can work, but we had trouble.